-(Right above: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)
+(Right: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)

-Meanwhile the two junior Companies, 'E' - as seen, the last arrived at Edinburgh - and the aforementioned 'F', were ordered transferred to Scotland's west coast, to Ayr, there to provide the nucleus of the newly-forming 2nd (Reserve) Battalion.
+Meanwhile the two junior Companies, 'E' - as seen, the last arrived at Edinburgh - and the aforementioned 'F', were ordered transferred to Scotland's west coast, to Ayr, there to provide the nucleus of the newly-forming 2^{nd} (Reserve) Battalion.

-Private Brown, however, although having left Newfoundland as a soldier of 'E' Company, was not to be posted to the Regimental Depot but to southern England.
+Private Somerton, however, although having left Newfoundland as a soldier of 'E' Company, was not to be posted to the Regimental Depot but to southern England.

-When he had been apprised of this change in plans seems not to be recorded - nor why he was selected - but Private Brown was one of the few from 'E' Company who were to swell the ranks of the units posted to Aldershot - thus he became a soldier of 'D' Company.
-And it was during the period while he was at Camp Aldershot, and as was the case with the great majority of the Newfoundland troops there, that Private Brown was prevailed upon to re-enlist... for the duration of the war.
-This he did on August 16.
+When he had been apprised of this change in plans seems not to be recorded - nor why he was selected - but Private Somerton was one of the few from 'E' Company who were to swell the ranks of the units posted to Aldershot - thus he became a soldier of 'A' Company.
+And it was during the period while he was at Camp Aldershot, and as was the case with the great majority of the Newfoundland troops there, that Private Somerton was prevailed upon to re-enlist... for the duration of the war.
+This he did on August 15.

-At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a limited period of a single year.
-As the War progressed, however, this would likely cause problems and they were encouraged to re-enlist.
-Later recruits signed on for the 'Duration' at the time of their original enlistment.
+At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+As the War progressed, however, this was likely to cause problems and the men were encouraged to re-enlist.
+Later recruits signed on for the 'Duration' at the time of their enlistment.

-(Preceding page: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to 'active service' on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
+(Right: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to 'active service' on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
 Nicholson, C.D.)